List of awards and nominations received by Jeffrey Wright

 This article is a list of awards and nominations received by Jeffrey Wright.

 Jeffrey Wright is an American actor known for his roles on stage and film.
 Wright has received numerous accolades including a Golden Globe Award, a Primetime Emmy Award, and a Tony Award as well as a nomination for the Academy Award and four Screen Actors Guild Awards.

 For his role as a frustrated writer Dr. Thelonious "Monk" Ellison in American Fiction (2023) he received nominations for the Academy Award, Golden Globe Award, and Screen Actors Guild Award for Best Actor.
 He won the Tony Award for Best Featured Actor in a Play for his playing numerous roles including Mr. Lies, Norman "Belize" Arriaga, and the Angel Europa in the Broadway play Angels in America (1994).
 He received a nomination for the Tony Award for Best Actor in a Play for Topdog/Underdog (2002).
 Angels in America was adapted into the 2003 HBO miniseries of the same name for which he received the Primetime Emmy Award for Outstanding Supporting Actor - Miniseries or a Movie and the Golden Globe Award for Best Supporting Actor - Series, Miniseries or Television Film.
+He received a British Academy Games Award for his voice role in Dispatch (2025).